Rootpie-Studios/RAG-research/source/BASELINE_SEMANTIC_CHUNK/README.md

-&nbsp; * **PDF Parsing and Semantic Chunking**: Automatically extracts text from PDFs and intelligently breaks it down into meaningful chunks using LangChain's `SemanticChunker` for improved search relevance.
+  * **PDF Parsing and Semantic Chunking**: Automatically extracts text from PDFs and intelligently breaks it down into meaningful chunks using LangChain's `SemanticChunker` for improved search relevance.

-&nbsp; * **OpenAI Embeddings**: Converts both PDF chunks and questions into high-dimensional vectors using OpenAI's embedding models.
+  * **OpenAI Embeddings**: Converts both PDF chunks and questions into high-dimensional vectors using OpenAI's embedding models.

-&nbsp; * **ChromaDB Vector Store**: Persistently stores and manages document embeddings, enabling efficient semantic similarity searches.
+  * **ChromaDB Vector Store**: Persistently stores and manages document embeddings, enabling efficient semantic similarity searches.

-&nbsp; * **TOML-based Question Management**: Reads and embeds questions defined in TOML files, allowing for structured evaluation datasets.
+  * **TOML-based Question Management**: Reads and embeds questions defined in TOML files, allowing for structured evaluation datasets.

-&nbsp; * **Flexible Querying**: Supports querying the document store with embedded questions and retrieves relevant document chunks.
+  * **Flexible Querying**: Supports querying the document store with embedded questions and retrieves relevant document chunks.

-&nbsp; * **Result Analysis and Evaluation**:
+  * **Result Analysis and Evaluation**:

-&nbsp;     * Compares retrieved chunks against expected answers, evaluating filename and page number matches.
+      * Compares retrieved chunks against expected answers, evaluating filename and page number matches.

-&nbsp;     * Calculates text similarity using Levenshtein distance and ratio, with an optional tolerance for inexact matches.
+      * Calculates text similarity using Levenshtein distance and ratio, with an optional tolerance for inexact matches.

-&nbsp;     * Generates comprehensive CSV and Excel reports of query results.
+      * Generates comprehensive CSV and Excel reports of query results.

-&nbsp; * **Extensive Visualization**: Produces a variety of plots (e.g., match vs. page, accuracy, precision, recall, heatmaps) to visualize system performance and insights.
+  * **Extensive Visualization**: Produces a variety of plots (e.g., match vs. page, accuracy, precision, recall, heatmaps) to visualize system performance and insights.

-&nbsp; * **Parallel Processing**: Utilizes multi-threading and multi-processing for faster embedding and querying of data.
+  * **Parallel Processing**: Utilizes multi-threading and multi-processing for faster embedding and querying of data.